 Generative Adversarial Networks (GANs) have revolutionized the field of generative modeling, enabling the creation of highly realistic synthetic data.
 However, evaluating the performance of GANs remains a significant challenge due to their inherent nature of generating novel data that can be difficult to distinguish from real data.
 Here are some of the evaluation metrics for GANs, the challenges involved, and why data labeling in the evaluation process is necessary.

-Evaluation Metrics for GANs
+Evaluation of GANs Metrics

 Sample-Based Metrics